 Sushmita Sen has starred in films such as Sirf Tum, Biwi No. 1, Kyo Kii...
 Main Jhuth Nahin Bolta, Aankhen, Filhaal..., Vaastu Shastra, Main Hoon Na, Chingaari, Maine Pyaar Kyun Kiya?, Zindaggi Rocks, Karma Aur Holi and No Problem.

-Though Sushmita Sen's acting career was not much lauded, the actress has been an active stage performer and has stood up for social causes.
-She was even honoured at the Mother Teresa Awards 2013 for her social works.
+Though Sushmita Sen's acting career didn't touch great heights, the actress has been an active stage performer and has stood up for social causes.
+She was even honoured at the Mother Teresa Awards 2013 for her social work.

 On the personal front, Sushmita Sen is a single mother to two daughters.
 In 2000, at age 25, Sushmita adopted a baby girl, whom she named Renee.
 In 2010, she adopted another baby girl, whom she named Alisah.

 The mother of two only seems to be growing younger and fitter with each passing day.
-Let's have a look at some of her scintillating pictures of the recent times.
+Let's have a look at some of her scintillating pictures from recent times.

 If you thought 'fab at 40' was just a saying, these pictures of Sushmita Sen will make you believe in it as well.
 Sushmita Sen has always managed to look fabulous in her Instagram pictures.

 Sushmita Sen has always been lauded for her confidence and for making style statements, but actress and former Miss Universe Sushmita Sen says she isn't a fashion-conscious person.
 "I don't know if I am fashion conscious, because I don't follow the seasons.
 I have no rules for fashion.
 If green is in fashion, you'll probably find me in orange.
 So I would not call myself fashion conscious, but I am fashion-aware," Sushmita Sen told IANS earlier.